sigp/lighthouse/book/src/installation-source.md

     - Run `$ git clone https://github.com/sigp/lighthouse.git`
     - Change into the newly created directory with `$ cd lighthouse`
 1. Build Lighthouse with `$ make`.
-1. The build was successful if the `lighthouse` binary exists in the `target/release` directory and `$ ./target/release/lighthouse --help` displays the command-line documentation.
+1. Installation was successful if `$ lighthouse --help` displays the command-line documentation.

 > First time compilation may take several minutes.
 If you experience any
 > failures, please reach out on [discord](https://discord.gg/cyAszAh) or